swastikpareek/cog/README.md

 Nimbus is a developer-focused base theme and starterkit intended as a minimalist starting point for custom theming.
 Nimbus provides the least amount of code to get started, but still packed with utilities and documentation to start quickly.

-Nimbus includes baseline integrations with:
+### Features

 * Core *.yml and theme dependencies
+* Responsive containers built on Susy grid system
-* SMACSS css architecture
+* Initial SMACSS file architecture
-* Modular gulpfile for front end builds
+* Modular gulp tasks for compiling and linting
 * Living style guide construction via KSS-node

 ## Set up your Theme with Nimbus